mohanrana/wallet/README.md

 # Wallet

-This project help you to create REST APIs on Express server Node.Js.
+This project helps you to create REST APIs on the Node.Js Express server.
 This project has MVC architecture for creating REST APIs.
-This project has mainly three componants Controller, services aand repository.
-Controller layer only take care for APIs endpoints, Service layer drive your business logic and repository layer will help to interact with you database.
+This project has mainly three components Controller, services, and repository.
+The controller layer only takes care of API endpoints, the Service layer drives your business logic and the repository layer helps to interact with your database.

-I this project MongoDB is used as a database for storing wallets records and transactions.
+MongoDB is used as a database for storing wallet records and transaction history.

 ## Installation

-To install this project, clone the repository first.
-In this project MongoDB docker-compose.yml also present.
-Also has a script to install docker on Ubuntu.
+Clone the repository and set up MongoDB first.
+In this project, MongoDB docker-compose.yml is present.
+You can setup docker on Ubuntu by simply running a shell script as mentioned below.

 ```bash
   # To setup docker and docker-compose on Ubuntu.